 Is HVAC a Hard Career?

-While HVAC often requires physical exertion, it can still be a fulfilling career.
-As a technician you'll be expected to occasionally:
+While HVAC often requires physical exertion, it can still be quite gratifying.
+As a technician should be able to:

-- Work in awkward settings, including tight or dirty spaces.
+- Work in awkward settings, including tight or dusty spaces.

 - Work evenings, weekends and overtime throughout peak demand.